AMReX-Astro/MAESTROeX/sphinx_docs/source/gpu.rst

 Depending on which system you are running on, it may be necessary to specify the CUDA Capability using the ``CUDA_ARCH`` flag.
 The CUDA Capability will depend on the specific GPU hardware you are running on.
-On a Linux system, the capability of your device can typically be found by running the ``deviceQuery`` script found in the CUDA samples directory:
+On a Linux system, the capability of your device can typically be found by compiling and running the ``deviceQuery`` script found in the CUDA samples directory:
 ``/usr/local/cuda/samples/1_Utilities/deviceQuery`` (its exact location may vary depending on where CUDA is installed on your system).
 The default value of